Students from all disciplines will benefit from Amazon's location choice in Virginia

 A retail giant primed for expansion needs tomorrow’s best people, today.

-When Amazon decided to base one of its headquarters in Alexandria, Virginia, it sought a region with an available workforce and an existing ecosystem proven at producing top-notch talent.
+When Amazon decided to base one of its headquarters in Arlington, Virginia, it sought a region with an available workforce and an existing ecosystem proven at producing top-notch talent.
 Virginia Tech’s track record of molding future leaders, thinkers, and innovators with disciplinary depth complemented by interdisciplinary know-how provided that assurance, and made the Commonwealth of Virginia’s proposal a winning one.

 The landmark result is the creation of Virginia Tech’s Innovation Campus, a 1 million-square-foot graduate campus located less than two miles from Amazon’s new location.